Selflender logo Back to Data & Guides

 Recessions

 There are times when a President feels he has little choice but to increase the debt.
 The effects of the Great Recession of 2008 certainly fit that category.
 The recession spanned two presidencies, one Republican and one Democratic.
-Each President took steps to stave off the recession’s effects that had a tremendous effect on the debt.
+Each President took steps to stave off the recession’s effects which had a tremendous effect on the debt.

 George W. Bush’s bank bailout was initiated to keep financial institutions from collapsing, resulting in deficits exceeding $1 trillion.
 Barack Obama’s stimulus package (The American Recovery and Reinvestment Act or ARRA) combined a $212 billion tax cut, a $296 billion expansion of Medicaid and unemployment benefits, and $279 billion in infrastructure spending to assist Americans still reeling from the recession’s effects on their financial well-being.
 [10] The American Recovery and Reinvestment Act https://obamawhitehouse.archives.gov/sites/default/files/docs/erp_2014_chapter_3.pdf